preritdas/grid-trader/README.md

 api_key = KEY
 api_secret = SECRET
 ```

-Note that you're only required to provide keys for a minimum of one broker.
-Read the section on [multiple brokers](#multiple-brokers) to understand why you would provide keys for more than one broker.

 A sample [keys.ini](keys%20(sample).ini) file is provided in the repository.
 After cloning, you can either rename this file to "keys.ini" or use the provided script (on Mac/Linux).